 Swimming was once considered an extreme sport.
 Ticker-tape parades were held for those that swam across the English channel.
 I was told by, Bill Ireland, in days gone by that each year 50,000 people would show up to watch an open water swim in Boston.
 Swimmers even became movie stars because swimming was the "Ironman" or the "X-Games" of it's day.
 Now it is a sport that happens every four years.

 Solution: A new governing body has to step up and embrace all the economic opportunities that the "old boy" governing bodies resist.
-This includes tech-suits, gambling, and even venue changes where traditional races held in rectangle pools suddenly take place in beautiful and exotic locations like a bay in Fiji or a hot springs in Iceland while it is snowing.
+This includes tech-suits, gambling, and even venue changes where traditional races held in rectangle pools suddenly take place in beautiful and exotic locations like an azure blue bay in Fiji or a hot springs in Iceland during a blizzard.

-Pools have to be redesigned for better spectator viewing pleasure so the fans and gamblers can enjoy the swimming from beneath the water instead of above it. i.e. A pool with a glass bottom in the shape of a contact lens so the swimmers look like mighty giants as they swim above you.
+Pools have to be redesigned for better spectator viewing pleasure so the fans and gamblers can enjoy the swimming from beneath the water instead of above it. i.e. Imagine a pool with a glass bottom in the shape of a "contact lens."
+Imagine viewers seated or standing beneath this giant "lens" watching the swimmers swim by above their heads.
+This "contact lens" would magnify the size of and the athletes making them look like "mighty giants" as they past above and you.
+(See the photo illustration I made below as an example.
+That's Dara Torres who would look 16-feet long as she swam by.

-All of the above would make swimming exotic, sexy, marketable, pofitable and compelling.
-I envision fans paying top dollar to see a twelve-foot-tall, three-foot wide Chloe Sutton racing an equally statuesque Laure Manadou in a 400-free.
-Imagine an Milord Cavic racing an Ian Crocker and seeing the expressions on their faces as gasp for the wall!
+All of the above would make swimming exotic, sexy, marketable, profitable and compelling.
+I envision fans paying top dollar to see a 16-foot-tall, three-foot wide Chloe Sutton racing an equally statuesque Laure Manadou in a 400-free.
+Imagine an Milord Cavic racing Michael Phelps and seeing the expressions on their faces as they gasp for the wall!